JuliaLang/julia/doc/src/manual/methods.md

 ```

 This is often the right strategy; however, there are circumstances
-where following this advice blindly can be counterproductive.
+where following this advice mindlessly can be counterproductive.
 In
 particular, the more methods a generic function has, the more
 possibilities there are for ambiguities.
 When your method hierarchies
 get more complicated than this simple example, it can be worth your